apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora.md

 in [Creating a New Heron Release](../../../../developers/compiling#building-a-full-release-package).

 Command for fetching the binary is in the `heron.aurora` config file.
-By default it is using a curl command to fetch the binary.
-For example, if the binary is hosted in a place such as HDFS, you need to change the fetch user package command in `heron.aurora` to use the hdfs command instead of curl.
+By default it is using a `curl` command to fetch the binary.
+For example, if the binary is hosted in HDFS, you need to change the fetch user package command in `heron.aurora` to use the `hdfs` command instead of `curl`.

 ### `heron.aurora` example binary fetch using HDFS